 We compare the benefits of staying in a hotel versus staying in a vacation rental based on the following points:

-In a hotel you can leave your room in a state of chaos, and return to a beautifully cleaned room every day of your stay.
-In a vacation rental do not have the luxury of your in-house cleaning service.
-However, since you have lots more space available in your rental, it won’t clog up that quickly.
-Hotels don’t charge a cleaning fee to prepare your room for the next occupant after your stay, though these costs are certainly worked in as other items on your final bill.
+In a hotel you can leave your room in a state of utter chaos, and return to a beautifully cleaned space every day of your stay.
+Most vacation rentals, on the other hand, do not offer the luxury of a daily in-house cleaning service.
+Hotels also don’t charge a cleaning fee to prepare your room for the next occupant after your stay, though these costs are certainly worked in as other items on your final bill.
 In contrast, vacation rentals often do charge a cleaning fee to clean and prepare the house for each stay, and this fee generally runs between $50 to $100, depending on the size of the rental and (sometimes) the number in your party.

 Resorts in Hawaii

 Staying in a resort is the most luxurious accommodation option on the Big Island and takes almost all the chores of planning your vacation out of your hands.
 We recommend staying in a resort if you want an ultimately relaxing vacation and don’t mind paying the premium for it.

 Find out more about resorts on the Kona coast.

 Bed and Breakfasts in Hawaii

 Bed & Breakfasts are a wonderful way to get to know the island.
 With a more intimate setting, yet many of the same perks of a resort or hotel, they also offer some of the advantages of vacation rentals, such as atmosphere and the feeling of being a local.
 Breakfasts included in the price are also very convenient.